 Mite dermatitis is a hypersensitivity reaction in the skin caused by allergic reactions to mites.
 Mites are very small arthropods, closely related to ticks, that feed on organic matter or parasitize humans and animals.
 Mite infestations cause various types of skin eruptions including papulosquamous eruptions, urticarial lesions, and bullous eruptions.

 While there are over 30 000 species of mites, there are only a few species that cause dermatitis in humans.
 Some of the most common mites that cause dermatitis are:

-- Straw and leaf itch mites and grain mites – Pyemotes mites can cause dermatitis in individuals exposed to grains or straw in agricultural environments.
+Straw and leaf itch mites and grain mites – Pyemotes mites can cause dermatitis in individuals exposed to grains or straw in agricultural environments.
 Those sleeping on straw mattresses can also be affected.
 Humans are accidental, temporary hosts.
-Outbreaks of pruritic rashes in Kansas, Missouri, Nebraska, Illinois, Oklahoma, and Texas have been associated with oak leaf gall mites (Pyemotes herfsi), also known as oak leaf itch mites.
+Outbreaks of extremely pruritic bites in Kansas, Missouri, Nebraska, Illinois, Oklahoma, Washington DC, and Texas have been associated with oak leaf gall mites (Pyemotes herfsi), also known as oak leaf itch mites.

 Flea and bedbug bites tend to be grouped in linear or irregular clusters, whereas chigger bites tend to cluster at areas where tight clothing meets the skin.

 Wasp, bee, and fire ant stings are often painful and edematous; fire ant stings may produce grouped painful papules that become vesicular within hours.

 Tick bites are often asymptomatic.
 Occasionally, erythematous papules, nodules, edema, or ulcerations develop at the bite site.

 Papular urticaria – Pruritic allergic reaction to fleas, mosquitoes, chiggers, bedbugs, or other small insects.